RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-7.md

 ## Control Statement

+The information system:

-- \[a.\] Monitor and control communications at the external managed interfaces to the system and at key internal managed interfaces within the system;
+- \[a.\] Monitors and controls communications at the external boundary of the system and at key internal boundaries within the system;

-- \[b.\] Implement subnetworks for publicly accessible system components that are {{ insert: param, sc-07_odp }} separated from internal organizational networks; and
+- \[b.\] Implements subnetworks for publicly accessible system components that are {{ insert: param, sc-7_prm_1 }} separated from internal organizational networks; and

-- \[c.\] Connect to external networks or systems only through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security and privacy architecture.
+- \[c.\] Connects to external networks or information systems only through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security architecture.

+## Control Objective

+Determine if the information system:

+- \[SC-7(a)\]

+  - \[SC-7(a)[1]\] monitors communications at the external boundary of the information system;
+  - \[SC-7(a)[2]\] monitors communications at key internal boundaries within the system;
+  - \[SC-7(a)[3]\] controls communications at the external boundary of the information system;
+  - \[SC-7(a)[4]\] controls communications at key internal boundaries within the system;

+- \[SC-7(b)\] implements subnetworks for publicly accessible system components that are either:

+  - \[SC-7(b)[1]\] physically separated from internal organizational networks; and/or
+  - \[SC-7(b)[2]\] logically separated from internal organizational networks; and

+- \[SC-7(c)\] connects to external networks or information systems only through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security architecture.

 ## Control guidance

-Managed interfaces include gateways, routers, firewalls, guards, network-based malicious code analysis, virtualization systems, or encrypted tunnels implemented within a security architecture.
+Managed interfaces include, for example, gateways, routers, firewalls, guards, network-based malicious code analysis and virtualization systems, or encrypted tunnels implemented within a security architecture (e.g., routers protecting firewalls or application gateways residing on protected subnetworks).
 Subnetworks that are physically or logically separated from internal networks are referred to as demilitarized zones or DMZs.
-Restricting or prohibiting interfaces within organizational systems includes restricting external web traffic to designated web servers within managed interfaces, prohibiting external traffic that appears to be spoofing internal addresses, and prohibiting internal traffic that appears to be spoofing external addresses.
-[SP 800-189](#f5edfe51-d1f2-422e-9b27-5d0e90b49c72) provides additional information on source address validation techniques to prevent ingress and egress of traffic with spoofed addresses.
-Commercial telecommunications services are provided by network components and consolidated management systems shared by customers.
-These services may also include third party-provided access lines and other service elements.
-Such services may represent sources of increased risk despite contract security provisions.
-Boundary protection may be implemented as a common control for all or part of an organizational network such that the boundary to be protected is greater than a system-specific boundary (i.e., an authorization boundary).
+Restricting or prohibiting interfaces within organizational information systems includes, for example, restricting external web traffic to designated web servers within managed interfaces and prohibiting external traffic that appears to be spoofing internal addresses.
+Organizations consider the shared nature of commercial telecommunications services in the implementation of security controls associated with the use of such services.
+Commercial telecommunications services are commonly based on network components and consolidated management systems shared by all attached commercial customers, and may also include third party-provided access lines and other service elements.
+Such transmission services may represent sources of increased risk despite contract security provisions.

-## Control assessment-objective

-communications at external managed interfaces to the system are monitored;
-communications at external managed interfaces to the system are controlled;
-communications at key internal managed interfaces within the system are monitored;
-communications at key internal managed interfaces within the system are controlled;
-subnetworks for publicly accessible system components are {{ insert: param, sc-07_odp }} separated from internal organizational networks;
-external networks or systems are only connected to through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security and privacy architecture.